Find Grad Schools

 34 Yearly Graduations

 The 7th most popular school in the country for other psychology majors who are seeking their master's degree is Pacifica Graduate Institute.
 Roughly 800 attend the school each year.
-For the 2020-2021 academic year, 34 master's degrees were handed out to other psychology majors at Pacifica Graduate Institute.
-Of these students, 74% were women and 24% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 34 people received their master's degree in other psychology from Pacifica Graduate Institute.
+Of these students, 85% were women and 15% were members of underrepresented racial-ethnic groups.

 #8